 Nos.
-75-77 Kreischer Street is a two-story wood-framed double house on a masonry foundation.
-The nearly flat roof, from which a brick chimney projects, slopes to the rear of the house.
+85-87 Kreischer Street is a two-story wood-framed double house on a masonry foundation.
+The nearly flat roof, from which a brick chimney (stuccoed) projects slopes to the rear of the house.
 The exterior walls are sheathed in wood shingles.
-A fascia and molding terminate the upper edges of the walls.
+18 A fascia and molding terminate the upper edges of the walls.
 The Kreischer Street facade (as does the rear facade) has four bays of windows which have one-over-one double-hung sash in plain frames (painted white).
 The entrances to the dwellings are through porches that extend along much of the side facades; the shed-roofed porches are open toward the front, with a square wood post supporting the corner of the roof.
 The rear portions of the porches are enclosed and have a window in the side wall and a door facing the street which is approached by a low stoop.
-At No. 75, historic doors remain in place: a glazed storm door and paneled wood door.
 The side walls have no window openings at the second story.

 A narrow lawn, lined with trees and mail boxes on posts, separates a sidewalk laid in various hues of Kreischer brick from the street.
-The front and side yards of the structure are edged by a wood picket fence which has gates supported by square posts at the brick walks that lead to the entrances; a perpendicular section of fence divides the front yards.
+The front and side yards of the structure are edged by a wood picket fence (supplemented by a stockade fence on the south side) which has gates supported by square posts at the concrete and brick walks that lead to the entrances; a perpendicular section of fence divides the front yards.
 The structure is located near to the street, leaving much of the rear of the narrow, deep lot free for gardens and outbuildings.